DEALING with Difficult People

 ▷ Don’t try to beat them at their own game.
 They’ve been practicing their skills for a long time, & you’re a beginner by comparison

-▷ NEVER try to change the difficult person.
-You can’t change anyone else, only your reactions to their behavior.
-By changing your responses, they may decide to change….. but usually not.
+▷ NEVER try to change the difficult person, which you can’t do to anyone else anyway, only your reactions to their behavior.
+By shifting your responses, D.P. may decide to change….. but usually not.
 However, you will feel better.

 Some Options – Handle them by: